Learning Labs, Inc.

 Office of Sexual Violence Prevention and Response

-Nina is an experienced student affairs specialist and restorative justice practitioner who brings more than fifteen years of direct experience in higher education administration, student engagement and campus sexual violence prevention and education.
+Nina is an experienced student affairs specialist and restorative justice practitioner who brings more than twenty years of direct experience in higher education administration, student engagement and campus sexual violence prevention and education.
 She has provided crisis and resource counseling for hundreds of survivors of gender-based interpersonal violence and sexual harassment.
 As a campus administrator, she has worked tirelessly to help educational institutions cultivate compassionate and transformative campuses actively engaged in violence prevention and healthy community building.
-Nina has formerly held the roles of advocate, educator and TIX case manager at Swarthmore College and the University of Pennsylvania.
-As a consultant, she has worked with dozens of institutions to provide innovative and engaging educational programming, facilitate restorative dialogues, deliver staff training and professional development, and support in policy development.
+Nina has formerly held the roles of advocate, educator and TIX case manager at Swarthmore College and the University of Pennsylvania, and currently as the Education Specialist at Harvard’s Office of Sexual Assault Prevention & Response.
+As a consultant, she has worked with dozens of institutions to provide innovative and engaging educational programming, facilitate restorative dialogues, deliver staff/faculty trainings, and support in campus assessment and policy development.

 Kaaren Williamsen, MA

 Director of the Sexual Assault Prevention and Awareness Center